icaps25/icaps25.github.io/README.md

 If you want information on how to setup and deploy a new web-page for future ICAPS, please refer to file [DEPLOYMENT.md](DEPLOYMENT.md) is useful for those setting up a new webpage for future ICAPS iterations.

-## Instructions for submitting updates
+## Instructions for proposing/submitting updates

 Here are the instructions to submit updates to the website, for example, if you are the organizer of a workshop or tutorial and you want to update your own sub-page.